Skip to main content

 export RELEASE_VERSION=0.9.0

-You will use these variables in the following steps.
+You use these variables in the following steps.
 Verify with echo $NAMESPACE and echo $RELEASE_VERSION if needed.

-2. Install CRDs
+Install CRDs

+Dynamo requires custom resource definitions (CRDs) on the cluster before the platform components can run.
 Skip this step if Dynamo CRDs are already installed on the cluster.

 1. Fetch and install the Dynamo CRDs chart: